ibmresilient/resilient-community-apps/fn_playbook_utils/README.md

 ---

 ### Function - PB: Get Workflow content
 Get a list of functions, scripts, tasks and sub-workflows used within a workflow.
-The results populate the 'Workflow content' datatable column in the 'Playbook usage' datatable.
+The results populate the 'Workflow/Playbook content' datatable column in the 'Playbook usage' datatable.

  ![screenshot: fn-wf-get-workflow-content ](./doc/screenshots/fn-wf-get-workflow-content.png)